H4rmey/Rust-OpenCL-Tutorial/README.md

 		bananas[i] += 6;
 	}

 This is a sequential way to change the vector values.
 And it's this is a pretty simple/fast method for 64 values.
 But what if we want to change 640 or 6400 values.
 Now our simple for-loop is going to take a lot longer.
-To make sure our program runs as fast as it can we can use opencl for parrallel processing.
+To make sure our program runs as fast as it can we can use OpenCL for parrallel processing.

 To do this we will first write a piece of kernel code.
 This is going to be the SRC variable at the top of our code.